25 Sneaky Weight Loss Hacks That Really Work

 7. Learn to pour perfect portions

-Wine is fine, but learn to drink the right amount.
-Use a measuring cup to pour a five-ounce serving and then pour the wine into your glass.
-After a few tries (over several days), you’ll know exactly how much to pour.
+Here’s an example: Wine is great, but any dietitian will tell you to stick to the right amount.
+Use a measuring cup to pour a five-ounce serving before pouring the wine into your glass.
+After a few times, you’ll know exactly how much to pour.

 8. Clean out your fridge

-A clean refrigerator can showcase your healthy foods to make diet-friendly eating easier.
-Put single-serving containers of Greek yogurt, low-fat dairy products, and chopped veggies on the front shelves, so you see them right away when you open the fridge door to browse.
+A clean refrigerator can showcase your healthy foods, making diet-friendly eating a little easier.
+Put single-serving containers of Greek yogurt, low-fat dairy products, and chopped veggies on the front shelves so you can see them right away while browsing.

 9. Use photo apps as a food diary